christopherkade/running-buddy-server/README.md

 ## How to deploy

-In order to deploy the _Running Buddy - Server_ you need to have a mysql database configured as described in `src/config/config.json` or to adapt the file to match yours.
+In order to deploy the **Running Buddy - Server** you need to have a mysql database configured as described in `src/config/config.json` or to adapt the file to match yours.
 You also need to have `yarn` installed.

 ### Installation instructions

 Run the following commands :

-`yarn`
+- `yarn`
+- Copy `.env.example` as `.env` in the root directory and change the value of `JWT_SECRET` to a secure and long password.
-`sequelize db:migrate`
+- `sequelize db:migrate`
-Please note that there is no seeds at all, so you need to create entries in db by yourself.
+  _Please note that there is no seeds at all, so you need to create entries in db by yourself._

 ## How to launch the server